jtlindsey/jtl_christmas_tree/README.md

 spaces by 1 and increase "*" by 2 until we reach the max height of 12.

 To calculate the base we follow a similar format.
-The total amount of blank spaces we be a third of the width + 1 and the total amount of "x" will be a sixth of the width.
+The total amount of blank spaces will be a third of the width + 1 and the total amount of "x" will be a sixth of the width.

 ```ruby